Kangkong and tofu stir-fry is an easy dish with crispy tofu and fresh kangkong in a savory sauce.

 Step 4: Fry the tofu

-Transfer to a paper towel-lined plate or a rack to drain excess oil.
-Set aside.
+Transfer to a paper towel-lined plate and set aside.

 Step 5: Sauté the aromatics